-It is likely we will accept proposals through our deadline of midnight on December 15, 2013.
-We will then provide awards through April 30, 2014.
+It is likely we will accept proposals through our deadline of midnight on December 15, 2014.
+We would then provide awards through April 30, 2014.
 However our actual program requirements and dates will not be available until September 15.

 Note that we may change our dates for deadlines and our requirements periodically.
 You can use the following information as your general guidelines for this year's program, but if it takes a while for you to prepare a proposal please check back here before sending it to us in case there are changes.

 However if you are thinking of a proposal to submit in a few months it is likely our programs will not change significantly, so you can also use these as your general guidelines to start preparing a draft, and then check back here prior to submitting your final proposal.